 Parents of girls can do quite a bit to encourage tinkering and by extension, help develop their daughters’ mechanical aptitude and self-confidence, both of which will serve them all their lives, no matter what their career path.

 Instead of encouraging girls to play with dolls or other gender-specific “nurturing” activities, parents can give young girls blocks, puzzles, LEGO, and other “open-ended” toys that build thinking and aptitude skills.

 Young girls can be taught to use basic tools, such as screwdrivers, pliers and vice-grips, and help parents make simple repairs around the house.

 Older girls can be taught how to read instruction manuals and home repair books.
 Knowing what to search for on YouTube is good, too!

-Girls and boys should know how to change a lightbulb or light fixture, where to find the electrical panel, how to turn off the electricity, fix a simple toilet mechanism, change the oil in the lawn mower or vehicle, fix a flat tire, and other simple repairs.
+Girls and boys should know how to change a lightbulb or light fixture, where to find the electrical panel, how to turn off the electricity, fix a simple toilet mechanism, change the oil in the lawn mower or vehicle, fix a flat tire on a car and a bike, and other simple repairs.

 Then, allow girls, and boys too, to tinker and make mistakes.
 Growing up, my son made many errors, some of which did cost money as I had to call in the “geeks” to fix his mistakes.

 Give girls the support they need to take on vocational jobs

 Even more important than tinkering, however, is giving teenage girls support and encouragement if they express interest in a vocational career, whether it be auto mechanics, “the trades” (e.g. plumber, electrician, etc.), or manufacturing.

 By support, I mean that parents and others need to help these young women develop a thick skin and self-confidence because yes, they will encounter bullying and sexist behavior.
 Rather than run from it, they have to stand up to it, push back, and move on.